-Coordinators should notify the GSBS office of all defenses at least 6 weeks prior to the defense for posting to the GSBS on-line event calendar.
-The GSBS office will forward the notification to all GSBS faculty.
+Department Coordinators should notify all GSBS faculty and the GSBS office of all defenses at least 6 weeks prior to the defense for posting to the GSBS on-line event calendar.
 Faculty interested in attending the defense at an off-site location should notify coordinators at least 4 weeks prior to the defense so room arrangements can be made and TechLink secured.
-Two (2) weeks prior to the defense, coordinators should prepare and forward a copy of the dissertation announcement template to the GSBS office for circulation to all GSBS faculty and students.
-GSBS will post to the announcement page; however, coordinators will be responsible for posting on the TV monitors and bulletin boards, etc.
+Two (2) weeks prior to the defense, coordinators should prepare and forward a copy of the dissertation announcement template to all GSBS faculty and students.
+Coordinators will also be responsible for posting on the TV monitors and bulletin boards, etc.